maku85/maku85/README.md

 ---

 ### 🧑‍💻 About me
-- 🔭 I’m currently working on an awesome project :wink:
+- 🔭 I'm working on some open source projects of my own and on an interesting product :wink:
-- 👯 I’m looking to collaborate on opensource projects
+- 👯 I am always open to new proposals and collaborative projects
-- 🌱 I’m currently learning Typescript and Flutter
+- 🌱 I'm improving my python knowledge and I'm studying a bit of Next.js
 - 💬 Ask me about anything, I am happy to help
 - 😄 Pronouns: he | him